alexiscarbillet/ac-electricity/README.md

 - **hardware**: explains how the different pieces of a computer work

-- **home appliances**: explains how the different devices we use everyday work
+- **home appliances**: explains how the different devices one use everyday work